vdhamer/Photo-Club-Hub/.github/README.md

 <ul><details><summary>Details (click to expand)</summary></p>

-The `Language` table is a tiny table to hold the languages supported by the `OrganizationList.json` file.
+The `Language` table is a tiny table to hold the languages supported by the `root.level1.json` file.
 For now, it is intended only to support the `LocalizedRemark` table.
-Initially a hardcoded equivalent is used to load localized remarks from `OrganizationList.json`.</p>
+Initially a hardcoded equivalent is used to load localized remarks from `root.level1.json`.</p>

-By storing it in the database, the set of supported `Languages` in OrganizationList.json can be opended.
+By storing it in the database, the set of supported `Languages` in `root.level1.json` can be opened.
 For example, a museum in Portugal may have an English and a Portugues remark, even when the user interface is only localized to English and Dutch.
 This allows the app to display Portuguese text for the local museum if the device is set to Portuguese,